Simple and stimulating jelly bean games and activities for kids

 Jelly beans have an impressively long shelf life.
 Unsealed, they could last beyond a year!

-Once you get them home, we recommend storing in an airtight container or heavy-duty zip lock bag.
+Once you get them home, we recommend storing in those airtight candy jars or heavy-duty zip lock bag.
 Stored properly, they should last for 3-6 months.

 Will jelly beans melt?